honzascholtz/Qubespec/docs/Fitting.rst

 models - Single_only, Outflow_only, BLR_only, BLR, Outflow, QSO_BKPL

-which changes if you fit a single model:
+which changes if you fit a single model.

-‘Single_only’ - single gaussian to both [OIII] and [Hbeta] - name of the free parameters: [‘z’, ‘cont’,‘cont_grad’, ‘OIII_peak’, ‘Nar_fwhm’,
-‘Hbeta_peak’] if simple=1

-‘Outflow_only’ - single gaussian to both [OIII] and Hbeta and additional gaussians to [OIII]+Hbeta to model an outflow - name of the free
-parameters: [‘z’, ‘cont’,‘cont_grad’, ‘OIII_peak’, ‘OIII_out_peak’,
-‘Nar_fwhm’, ‘outflow_fwhm’, ‘outflow_vel’, ‘Hbeta_peak’,
-‘Hbeta_out_peak’] if simple=1

-‘Outflow’ - fits both above.

-BLR models TBD

 .. code:: ipython3